Mille Miglia Museum

 Mille Miglia Museum, open to the public since 10th November 2004, has been conceived to meet the need for hearing living witness to the Mille Miglia, Brescia’s legendary car race.
 The museum of the legendary race “Mille Miglia” is situated inside the Monastery of Saint Eufemia, a beautiful building complex of immense archaeological, historical and architectural value.
 The good position and the important history of the building give to the Mille Miglia Museum further prestige.
 The Museum dedicated to the Mille Miglia competition was born to carry out an ambitious cultural and educational project: to help visitors to appreciate such an extraordinary sporting event while illustrating a cross section of Italian culture, history and social customs between 1927 to 1957, also through description and presentations of monuments and places, towns and regions, included edition after edition in the route of this epoch making event.

 The Museum is open every day from 10am. to 6pm.
 (Last entrance at 5:30pm).

-- Closed on December 25 and 26, January 1, Easter Sunday, and Monday.
+Closed on December 25 and 26 Dicembre, January 1, Easter Sunday and Monday.

-- Closed for winter break from November to February (opening only upon request for school groups and groups with over 10 people)
+Closed: from November to February (opening only upon request for school groups and groups over 10 people)

-- Guided visits available in Italian or English, for groups of a maximum of 35 people, during museum opening dates and times.
-Last guided visit one hour before closing.
+Guided visits available in Italian or English, for groups of maximum 35 people, on museum opening dates and times.
+Last guided visit one hour before closure.

-- Reservations must be submitted at least 2 business days before the visit for single visitors, at least 5 days before for groups of over 20 people.
+Reservations must be submitted at least 2 business days before the visit for single visitors, at least 5 days before for groups over 20 people.

 How to get there: